MUS3017 : Minor Specialist Study: Dissertation

 4. assume autonomy, choice and responsibility in the academic study of music

 The focus on this module is very much on the process of learning and of developing academic and professional skills through a dissertation that is embedded within their prior and continuing study in the academic modules of their music degree, focussed on a topic of the student’s own choice.
 The bulk of the student's time is devoted to private study and research.
 At the same time, they will receive appropriate support and guidance to enable their success.
 Writing workshops offered through this module will introduce students to the writing process and will help them develop the skills required to undertake a supervised research dissertation.
-Students are recommended to arrange regular tutorials with their supervisor - six one-hour meetings being the norm - and are expected to attend at least five of the Music research seminars over the course of the academic year.
+Students are recommended to arrange regular tutorials with their supervisor - six half-hour meetings being the norm - and are expected to attend at least five of the Music research seminars over the course of the academic year.

 Outline Of Syllabus

-process, including planning, research, writing and referencing provide additional support, alongside further small group online sessions in Semester 2, to help facilitate the final writing stages of the dissertation.
+Students submit a dissertation proposal in week one and are allocated a dissertation supervisor.
+They are expected to arrange six half-hour one-to-one meetings with the supervisor over the course of the year to support the planning and writing of the dissertation.
+A series of workshops in Semester 1 covering various aspects of the dissertation process, including planning, research, writing and referencing provide additional support, alongside one further workshop in Semester 2 to help facilitate the final writing stages of the dissertation.
 These writing workshops are organized to introduce and help students develop appropriate research approaches and methods, and the process tools and skills that will enable students to be successful.

 Teaching Methods